Sisi198/Matlab_Study/README.md

 ### Matlab onramp in Matlab online courses

-When you enter a command without a semicolon at the end, MATLAB displays the result.
+### When you enter a command without a semicolon at the end, MATLAB displays the result.

+EX:

 TASK 2

-Assign the result of 3*5 to a variable named m, as shown.
+Assign the result of 3*5 to a variable named m

 m = 3*5